There are now 3 possible online modes for units:

 Click on an offering mode for more details.

-- This is a core unit exclusive to the Frontier Physics major.
+This is a core unit exclusive to the Frontier Physics major.
 It offers the opportunity to study the fundamental principles of modern physics while also exploring the frontiers of physics.
-This unit shares content with PHYS1002 Modern Physics, which includes the physical principles underlying special relativity, magnetism, quantum and particle physics.
+This unit shares content with PHYS1002 Modern Physics, which includes the physical principles underlying special relativity, magnetism, and the physics of particles.
 In addition, the unit includes advanced laboratory projects that explore the boundaries of modern physics and provide students with direct experience in frontier physics.
 One example laboratory project involves exploiting intrinsic quantum properties to perform cryptographic tasks that are unconditionally safe.
 Students in this elite unit are part of an enriching cohort of like-minded students who are all passionate about physics.
 Together they are introduced to frontier research topics and participate in laboratory tours and invited lectures from pioneering researchers at the frontiers of physics.

 - 6 points